• Skip to primary navigation

 According to surveys done by Akamai and Gomez.com, nearly half of web users expect a site to load in 2 seconds or less, and they tend to abandon a site that isn’t loaded within 3 seconds.
 79% of web shoppers who have trouble with web site performance say they won’t return to the site to buy again and around 44% of them would tell a friend if they had a poor experience shopping online.

 You know this experientially.
-If a page takes a long time to load, you probably become impatient.
+You probably become impatient if a page takes a long time to load.
 You may click off to a new tab to pass the time while the slow-loading page comes into view.
-Or, you may just forget about it altogether.
+Or, you may forget about it altogether.

 A Word On Local Hosting

-With the exploration of cloud computing, companies have launched localized data centers for global locations.
-If your site audience is from Australia, then you don’t need to host your sites in the United states.
-There are several managed WordPress hosting in Australia that offer their service from Sydney and Melbourne.
+With the exploration of cloud computing, companies have launched localized data centres for global locations.
+If your site audience is from Australia, then you don’t need to host your sites in the United States.
+Several managed WordPress hosts in Australia offer their services from Sydney and Melbourne.
 This not only helps with user experience with fast load pages but also improves the latest core web vitals

 How to Test Your Page Speed